-1. Inclusive export-led growth
+Inclusive and sustainable export-led growth

-Export-led growth has lifted many people out of poverty, especially in China.
-Thus, many policymakers nowadays believe that trade openness is a reliable poverty-reduction strategy.
-The intuition for that presumption is simple.
-Standard trade models predict that when opening to trade, developing countries-who tend to have a relatively more abundant unskilled labour supply-should see higher employment opportunities and an increase in earnings for the poorest.
+Export-led growth is thought to have lifted hundreds of millions of people out of poverty, with the experiences of East Asian countries particularly suggestive in this regard.
+Many policymakers nowadays believe that trade openness is a reliable poverty-reduction strategy.
+In the case of China, the country is also heavily engaged in the global value chain for green products, most notably solar panels.
+The intuition for the presumption that opening up to trade can generate economic returns is simple.
+Standard trade models predict that when opening to trade, low- and middle-income countries-who tend to have a relatively more abundant unskilled labour supply- should see higher employment opportunities and an increase in earnings for the poorest.

-However, several papers have documented that the trade liberalisation episodes that took place in the 1990s in many low- and middle-income countries were typically followed by a relative increase in the wages of the most educated (see Goldberg and Pavnik 2007 and Pavnik 2012).
-These patterns were rationalised by the subsequent observation that reaching export markets typically requires technological upgrading (Bustos 2011) or quality upgrading (Verhoogen 2008), all of which require that firms use skilled workers more intensively (Brambilla, Lederman, and Porto 2012).
+However, several studies have documented that the trade liberalisation episodes that took place in the 1990s in many low- and middle-income countries were typically followed by a relative increase in the wages of the most educated (see Goldberg and Pavnik, 2007 and Pavnik, 2012 and Figure 5 below showing the increase in inequality in Mexico at a time where exports boomed).
+These patterns were rationalised by the subsequent observation that reaching export markets typically requires technological upgrading (Bustos, 2011) or quality upgrading (Verhoogen, 2008), all of which require that firms use skilled workers more intensively (Brambilla, Lederman, and Porto, 2012).
+The effect of trade on wages also varies across firms.
+More recently, evidence by Alfaro-Urena et al. (2023) found that low-wage workers saw pay increases as a result of foreign firm entry into the domestic market in Costa Rica, although the total share of low-wage labour at the firm did drop.
+While the results indicate a mix of winners and losers, overall low-wage workers lose out.